Solutions

 This kind of automated consistency reduces the likelihood of risk slipping through unnoticed, and ensures contracts are aligned with evolving company policies.

 Many in-house teams are also using AI to streamline legal intake.
-Instead of managing ad-hoc emails or Slack messages, AI tools can categorise, route, and even respond to incoming legal requests.
+Instead of managing ad-hoc emails or Slack messages, AI tools can categorise, route, and even respond to incoming contract requests.

 In more advanced use cases, legal AI is also assisting with litigation preparation or M&A diligence.
 By reviewing large volumes of contracts and surfacing relevant clauses, obligations, and risks, AI dramatically reduces the time needed to prepare disclosures or identify red flags.